3rdvision/cogsi-18-19/README.md

 Each student will have an individual repository.
 Students should use this repository for their development.
 Only the contents of these repositories are used for assessment!

-Students should use Bitbucket Issues to reference their work in each repository.
+Students should use Bitbucket Issues to reference their work/commits in the repository.
 They should commit regularly.

 **Students should not use the Bitbucket Wiki for documentation.
 All documentation should be done in the repository using markdown and the suggested MD files, following the structure that is exemplified here.**